Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Are home prices above the long-term average in Congo-Brazzaville as of 2026?

-As of early 2026, formal, titled, well-located homes in Congo-Brazzaville are likely above their long-run norm because the scarcity premium has grown as cities expanded while serviced land stayed constrained.
+As of early 2026, formal titled home prices in Congo-Brazzaville are likely above their own long-run norm because the scarcity premium has grown as Brazzaville's population expanded by over 3% a year while serviced land supply stayed flat.

 What local changes could move prices in Congo-Brazzaville as of 2026?